 The beauty of radio is that you can take listeners on a journey, you can transport them to anywhere in the universe – real or imagined.

-Sound lends itself to the imagination, it can paint a picture in the mind of listeners – you provide the sound, their mind makes the images.
+Sound lends itself to the imagination, it can paint a picture in the minds of listeners – you provide the sound, their mind makes the images.

-It’s something I have done before, the last time I pretended to broadcast live from the basket of a hot air balloon floating high in the sky – the show ended when the basket crashed into trees.
+It’s something I have done before, the last time I pretended to broadcast live from the basket of a hot air balloon floating high in the sky – the show ended when the basket “crashed into trees” thanks to some sound FX.

 During the show I gave out clues as to where I was, thanks to a map on my desk, and listeners were asked to guess where in the world I was via Facebook.